mkruisbrink/mkruisbrink.github.io/_stack/activecampaign.md

 ## How I use WildMail

->
-I will add a movie outlining these points at a later stage

 WildMail handles nearly everything you can imagine.
 Here are some of the things I use WildMail for which are a core part of my business:

 *   Lead information obtained from other tools such as TimerCampaign and RightMessage are stored in custom fields for use in personalization.